-In the case of laparoscopic obstetrics, using binoculars is inserted into a small 0.5-1 cm incision in the navel and lower abdomen.
-Through this access doctors can insert surgical instruments that are small in size but can do the same thing if this procedure is done through conventional surgery.
+In the case of obstetrics, laparoscopy is performed by using a telescope inserted into a small incision of 0.5-1 cm in the navel and lower abdomen.
+Through this access, the doctor can insert surgical instruments that are small in size but can do the same thing if the procedure is done through conventional surgery.

 Laparoscopy has many benefits for patients, including faster recovery, lower risk of complications, and the ability to address more specific and complex medical problems.
 Various medical conditions can be performed with this modern surgical method.
 Such as ovarian cysts, uterine fibroids, hysterectomy (removal of the uterus), etc. This procedure can be performed safely and with a relatively low risk of surgery.
 Because of the very short recovery period, patients can be discharged in a short time.